-The Sydney-based clients approached Modscape after working alongside local architects, Fox Johnston, who developed a clear design brief fit for the growing family.
-Key to the clients’ brief was to provide a home that matched their lifestyle through better connections between indoor and outdoor spaces and to enhance the use of natural light, encouraging improved passive heating and cooling.
+The Sydney-based clients approached Modscape after working alongside local architect Fox Johnston, who developed a clear design brief fit for the growing family.
+Key to the brief was to provide a home that matched their lifestyle through better connections between indoor and outdoor spaces and to enhance the use of natural light, encouraging improved passive heating and cooling.

-Directed by the architect’s concept, the Modscape team refined the design while honouring the architect’s design intent.
+Directed by the architect’s concept, Modscape refined the design while honouring the architect’s design intent.
 The resulting design beautifully complements the existing elements of the site, connecting the front and rear garden through the house and optimising the connection between indoor and outdoor.

-And with easy access to the beach there’s no need for a pool.
-Instead the backyard acts as an extension of the indoor living spaces which smoothly transition into the outdoor thanks to large expanses of glass.
+And with easy access to the beach, there’s no need for a pool.
+Instead, the backyard acts as an extension of the indoor living spaces, which smoothly transition into the outdoor thanks to large expanses of glass.
 An efficient layout upstairs comfortably sees five bedrooms and two bathrooms possessing plenty of space for adults and children alike.

-- Blackened Cambia Ash and Scyon Stria cladding
+- Blackened cambia ash and Scyon Stria cladding

-- Double glazed windows and doors with timber battened screens
+- Double-glazed windows and doors with timber battened screens

-- Tongue n Groove European Oak timber flooring (Chamoisee).
+- Tongue n Groove European oak timber flooring (Chamoisee).
 Also used on wall and ceiling in living room

-- American Oak timber veneer to staircase with battens
+- American oak timber veneer to staircase with battens

-- American Oak solid timber to kitchen island
+- American oak solid timber to kitchen island

 - Corian benchtop (Glacier White)

-- Whisper White 2-pack joinery
+- Whisper White 2-pac joinery

 - Signorino Bianco Carrara splashback